6 Frugal Ways to Remove the Pain From Investing

 “Play the Market”

 An easy way to get experience in the market without the pain of true investing is to play a stock market game, such as one found here.
 Many of these offer services for free, which a frugal person loves.
-Games and paper trading applications from online brokerages allow you to test strategies and play the market without the pain of lost money.
+Games and paper trading applications from online brokerages, like E-trade, allow you to test strategies and play the market without the pain of lost money.

 Don’t Try to Time the Market